 New Zealand features on the bucket list of most travellers.
-Having spent two amazing weeks in New Zealand, driving through scenic landscapes, indulging in adrenaline rushing activities, tasting wine in the most scenic wineries and hiking to the most jaw-dropping sights, I couldn’t be happier!
-New Zealand is, without doubt, one of the most picturesque countries in the world offering some of the most beautiful views you will ever see.
+Having spent two weeks in this country, driving through scenic landscapes, indulging in adrenaline rushing activities, tasting wine in the most scenic wineries and hiking to the most jaw-dropping sights, I can totally attest it is a bucket list worthy destination!

 Here is a detailed day-by-day itinerary – for a general overview, please click here.